TUDelft-CS4110/2016-sre-crew/Report.md

 To ensure correctness, software has to be tested extensively.
 With software getting more complex, the more difficult it is to test it.
 Alongside the constant evolution of software, new automated testing methods have also been introduced.
-In this paper we discuss two state-of-the-art techniques for testing the correctness of software: Fuzzing and State Machine Learning, and apply these techniques on Android applications using a modern testing tool.
+In this paper we discuss two state-of-the-art techniques for testing the correctness of software: Fuzzing and State Machine Learning.
+Afterwards, we apply these techniques on Android applications using a modern testing tool.

 The reason why we analyze these two methods is because of a tool that was made less than a year ago at Delft University of Technology.
 This tool was developed as a Bachelor project for the IT bank company [bunq](https://www.bunq.com) to test their iOS and Android applications.